- AXS Mobile ID

 Lost and Found Any item found at the Grand Ole Opry House will be turned in to the Opry lost and found office.

 Lost Children If you become separated from your child during an event, please seek the nearest Host or Hostess or Security Officer for assistance.
 It always helps if your child has his or her seat location information or ticket with them.

 Meeting Family & Friends One good meeting spot is outside under the portico at the front entrance of the Grand Ole Opry House.

 Merchandise Enjoy the Grand Ole Opry experience with a stop at The Opry Shop, located within the Grand Ole Opry House (there is also an exterior entrance).
 It’s the place for great Opry gifts and collectibles for all ages.
 Open seven days a week.

-You can also shop 24 hours a day, 7 days a week at our online Opry .
+You can also shop 24 hours a day, 7 days a week at our online store.

 Recording Devices You may bring in a personal camera (no professional cameras allowed other than pre-approved press) for the Grand Ole Opry Show or tours of the Opry House.
 Video and audio recording / streaming is prohibited in the Opry House.
 Photography policies for other events held in the Opry House are determined by the individual show and often include no photography, video, or audio recording.
 The photography policy for those specific events will be posted outside the Opry House at the time of the event.

 Restrooms Men’s and Women’s restrooms may be found on all levels of the facilities.
-Restrooms are also available at the Opry Box Office.
+Restrooms are also available next to the Gift Shop.